liqotech/liqo/docs/pages/Architecture/Advertisement Management/broadcaster.md

 6. Prepare an `Advertisement` with the computed resources.
 7. Create on the foreign cluster a `Secret` with the needed permissions for sharing (i.e. define which operations are allowed on which resources).
 8. Create the `Advertisement` on the foreign cluster and start watching it.
-9. When the `Advertisement` is modified by foreign cluster modules (for example to notify the Advertisement has been accepted, or that a PodCIDR remapping is necessary), the watcher is triggered and, if needed, reacts in some way (e.g. update foreign cluster `Advertisement` with the remapped PodCIDR set in the `Advertisement` Status).
+9. When the `Advertisement` is modified by foreign cluster modules (for example to notify the Advertisement has been accepted), the watcher is triggered and, if needed, reacts in some way.